shabanakm/shabanakm.github.io/index.md

 ## About me
 I am a final year PhD research scholar in the department of Computer Science and Engineering at the Indian Institute of Technology Palakkad.
-As a part of my theis work, I developed novel models and algorithms based on Artificial Intelligence (AI) for enabling students master a set of related concepts through adaptive sequencing of activities and content.
+As a part of my thesis work, I developed novel models and algorithms based on Artificial Intelligence (AI) for enabling students master a set of related concepts through adaptive sequencing of activities and content.

 [<img src="images/linkedin_logo.png" width="30" height="30">](https://www.linkedin.com/in/shabana-k-m/)
 &nbsp;